QuadSpinner/GeoGlyph-Docs/docs/Devices/Perturb.md

 ## Properties

 - **Subdivision**: The intensity of perturbation force.
-Low values create larger shapes with calm swirls, while high values create smaller shapes with more chaos.
+Low values create larger shapes with calm swirls; high values create smaller shapes with more chaos.
 - **Iterations**: The number of perturb iterations to perform.
 Each iteration creates additional steps/terraces.

 [!WARNING]